rahulsavani/pelican_homepage/content/pages/bio.rst

   sports betting markets, and in particular the use of reinforcement learning for market making.

-* I supervise a PhD student,
+* I supervised a PhD student,
   `Tom Spooner <http://cgi.csc.liv.ac.uk/~tspooner/>`_
   on reinforcement learning for market making; after his PhD he joined the AI team at JP Morgan in London, before moving on to a VC.
+Tom is now at GSR.

-* I currently supervise `Nestoras Chalkidis
+* I supervised `Nestoras Chalkidis
-  <http://cgi.csc.liv.ac.uk/~nestoras/>`_, who is funded by the Centre for
+  <http://cgi.csc.liv.ac.uk/~nestoras/>`_, who was funded by the Centre for
   Doctoral Training in Risk and Uncertainy; he mainly works on classification for financial time series.

-* In 2021/22 I have a Faculty Research Award from JP Morgan AI Research.
-Joe Jerome, who has a PhD in Mathematical Finance from the University of Warwick, is working on the project where we are exploring multi-agent reinforcement learning for market making and other trading problems.
+* In 2021/22 I had a Faculty Research Award from JP Morgan AI Research.
+Joe Jerome, who has a PhD in Mathematical Finance from the University of Warwick, working on this project, exploring reinforcement learning for market making and other trading problems.

 .. _`algorithms for computing equilibria in games`: http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/D067170/1